cltl/panli-crowdtruth/README.md

 ```

 This will launch JupyterLab with the Kedro context preloaded, allowing you to access Kedro datasets, pipelines, and configuration directly within your notebooks.
-For more details, see the [Kedro Jupyter documentation](https://docs.kedro.org/en/stable/tools/jupyter.html).

 ## Citation